Senior Editor, Latino USA

 - Excellent attention to detail is key;

-Cover letter stating qualifications, resume, three (3) work samples and two (2) references must be submitted to be considered for this position.
 To apply, please send your resume and cover letter via email with the subject “Latino USA NYWF Fellowship” to email@example.com.
 Please include where you saw this job posting.

 No phone calls, please.